Scholarships, Grants and Financial Resources for Students with Disabilities

 Florida Postsecondary Comprehensive Transition Program Scholarships

-The Florida Postsecondary Comprehensive Transition Program Act (the Act) (FS1004.6495) established the Florida Psotsecondary Comprehensive Transition Programs (FPCTPs).
-Scholarship are available only to eligible students, defined as a student with an intellectual disability, who has provided required documentation regarding his or her intellectual disability; who physically attends the eligible institution; and is enrolled in the FPCTP Eligible students are not receiving services that are funded through the Florida Education Finance Program or a scholarship under part III of Chapter 1002 (the Gardiner Scholarship).
+The Florida Postsecondary Comprehensive Transition Program Act (the Act) (FS1004.6495) established the Florida Postsecondary Comprehensive Transition Programs (FPCTPs).
+Scholarships are available only to eligible students, defined as a student with an intellectual disability, who has provided required documentation regarding his or her intellectual disability; who physically attends the eligible institution; and is enrolled in the FPCTP Eligible students are not receiving services that are funded through the Florida Education Finance Program or a scholarship under part III of Chapter 1002 (the Gardiner Scholarship).
 Current annual scholarships of $7,000 are currently available.
-For more information, contact The Florida Center for Students with Unique Abilities at email@example.com or (407) 823-5225.
+For more information, contact The Florida Center for Students with Unique Abilities at firstname.lastname@example.org or (407) 823-5225.

 Florida Student Scholarship and Grant Programs